Many times, the more popular something gets, the more rumors spread about it, and the limited liability company (LLC) is no exception.

 Whether you’re forming a subsidiary for an industry giant or you’re selling hand-made dog sweaters out of your garage, an LLC could be the right option for you.

 7) The LLC’s Corporate Veil Provides Unlimited Personal Asset Protection

-In reality, the corporate veil has its limitations, the LLC is not just for small businesses, you don’t have to be an American citizen or resident to own an LLC, an LLC can be publicly traded if set up correctly, forming an LLC in another state usually doesn’t help you avoid taxes, and just because your business is home-based or single-owner doesn’t mean you shouldn’t form an LLC.
+Let’s review those correct answers rapid-fire: the corporate veil has its limitations, the LLC is not just for small businesses, you don’t have to be an American citizen or resident to own an LLC, an LLC can be publicly traded if set up correctly, forming an LLC in another state usually doesn’t help you avoid taxes, and just because your business is home-based or single-owner doesn’t mean you shouldn’t form an LLC.